Loretta Lynn, coal miner's daughter and country queen, dies

 Lynn knew that her songs were trailblazing, especially for country music, but she was just writing the truth that so many rural women like her experienced.

 Even into her later years, Lynn never seemed to stop writing, scoring a multi-album deal in 2014 with Legacy Records, a division of Sony Music Entertainment.
-In 2017, she suffered a stroke that forced her to postpone her shows.
+In 2017, she suffered a stroke that forced her to stop touring, but she released her 50th solo studio album, "Still Woman Enough" in 2021.

 She and her husband were married nearly 50 years before he died in 1996.
 They had six children: Betty, Jack, Ernest and Clara, and then twins Patsy and Peggy.
 She had 17 grandchildren and four step-grandchildren.